mdiller/MangoByte/README.md

 /docs                | Shows some documentation about a specific part of the bot
 /echo                | Echos the given message
 ?help                | Shows this message
-?insult              | Gets a nice insult for ya
+/misc ask            | A magic 8-ball style question answerer
 /misc cat            | Gets a picture of the developer's cat
 /misc choose         | Randomly chooses one of the given options
 /misc dog            | Gets a picture of one of the developer's dogs
+/misc insult         | Insults the given victim, or you if you dont target anyone
 /misc lasagna        | Posts an image of a baked italian dish
 /misc random         | Gets a random number between the minimum and maximum (inclusive)
 /misc scramble       | Scrambles the insides of words
 /misc showerthought  | Gets a top post from the r/ShowerThoughts subreddit
 /ping                | Pongs a number of times(within reason)
 /reddit              | Displays a formatted reddit post
-?userconfig          | Configures the bot's user-specific settings
+/userconfig          | Configures the bot's user-specific settings
 /wiki                | Looks up a thing on wikipedia
 ```